B.M.S College of Engineering, India/TU Delft, Netherlands/ University College Dublin, Ireland

 What is the most fun thing you've done?

 Travel alone.
-It is so much fun and fulfilling.
+It is a lot of fun, and fulfilling.

 If you had 3 wishes for yourself what would they be? - be honest!